This tutorial contains GIF images.

 To begin using the cabling tool you must have:

-- Frames in PV area with electrical devices placed.
+- Frames in the PV area with electrical devices placed.

 - Trenchlines for the cabling path.
 The trenchline is typically drawn near the alignment side of your PV area.